Ephesians

 v17

-thV doxhV (a) gen. "[the Father] of glory" - The genitive is possibly ablative, expressing source; the Father is the glorious Father, the source of all glory.
-Probably better taken as adjectival, describing, attributive; "the glorious Father."
-As a descriptive it serves to show that the Father is well able to answer Paul's prayer.
+thV doxhV (a) gen. "of glory" - [the father] of glory.
+The genitive is possibly ablative, expressing source; the Father is the source of all glory.
+Probably better taken as adjectival, attributive, limiting "Father"; "the glorious Father."
+The "glorious Father" stands in apposition to "God".
+As a descriptive, it serves to show that the Father is well able to answer Paul's prayer.

 v18

-"I pray also that" - This phrase is added by the NIV on the assumption that the participial clause "that the eyes of your heart may be enlightened" serves as the second element of the prayer request which commenced in v17, "that the God of our Lord Jesus Christ ..... may give to you ....", ie. it functions as the second direct object / dependent statement of the negated verb "I do not cease [giving thanks]."
+"I pray also that" - This phrase is added by the NIV on the assumption that the participial clause "that the eyes of your heart may be enlightened" serves as the second element of the prayer request which commenced in v17, "that the God of our Lord Jesus Christ ..... may give to you ....", ie., it functions as the second direct object / dependent statement of the negated verb "I do not cease [giving thanks]."

 tiV "-" - what [is the hope].
-The first of three indirect questions: what is the hope, what are the riches and how great the power?
+Introducing the first of three indirect questions: what is the hope, what are the riches and how great the power?
 Paul prays that we may "realize how great the hope .... the magnificence and splendor of the inheritance .... and how tremendous is the power", Phillips.

 thV klhsewV gen. "called" - of the calling, invitation.
 Genitive of source.
 The strength of this word depends on our own view of predestination.
 We may properly translate it as "the hope that is associated with his invitation", or "the hope that was given you when God chose you", CEV.

-en toiV aJgioiV "in the saints" - in/among the saints.
-The preposition is local.
+en "in" - in [the saints].The preposition is local, space; "among the saints."
 Possibly an eternal inheritance which belongs to him and which he supplies, or the Old Testament idea of God's people as his inheritance; "namely, the possession of His elect people".

 v19